 Fancy yourself an art connoisseur?
 Then you can’t miss the Museo Museo Nacional de Bellas Artes in Old Havana (National Museum of Fine Arts).

-With a collection large enough to cover two campuses, the Bellas Artes features some of the best Cuban and Caribbean art in the world.
-Since the collection spans from pre-Colonial pieces to contemporary masterpieces, you can truly get a feel for Cuban art throughout the ages.
+With a large collection to cover two campuses, the Bellas Artes features some of the world’s best Cuban and Caribbean art.
+Since the collection spans from pre-Colonial pieces to contemporary masterpieces, you can truly feel Cuban art throughout the ages.